YakDriver/smarterr/docs/schema.md

 #### Supported transform types

-Below are the available transform step types, what they do, and example usages:
+Transform step types, what they do, and example usages:

 ---